Stand up for someone’s rights today—Your stories

 This month Stand Up features some of the stories of how you have stood up for someone’s rights.

-Standing up for indigenous rights and education in New Zealand
+Standing up for the right to education in India

 Editor’s note: These stories are in the exact words of the participants and have been edited for length and clarity.
 They have not been verified for accuracy.

 Do you have your own story about how you or your friends have stood up for someone’s human rights?
 Email us, using the form on the Take Action page.